Empowering You to Live the Life You Want

 The couple and therapist decide on the frequency and duration of the sessions.

 Interventions are designed to help couples strengthen their relationships in three primary areas: friendship, conflict management, and creation of shared meaning.
 Couples learn to replace negative conflict patterns with positive interactions and to repair past hurts.
-Interventions designed to increase closeness and intimacy are used to improve friendship, deepen emotional connection, and create changes which enhances the couples shared goals.
+Interventions designed to increase closeness and intimacy are used to improve friendship, deepen emotional connection, and create changes that enhance the couple's shared goals.
 Relapse prevention is also addressed.

 Goals and Principles of the Gottman Method